-- 1. HGE101 English I: Reading and Writing Skills is a pre-requisite for HGE102 English II: Integrated English.
-There are no pre-requisites for any of the courses and the table above - and the table above shows a typical study plan.
-There will be 3 semesters of 16 weeks each in a programme year.
-The specialised courses will span over 15 teaching weeks and 1 examination week (3 weekly contact hours plus a 3-hour examination).
-The general education and language courses will span over 14 weeks (3 weekly contact hours) and 1 examination week where applicable.
-At most three courses will be offered each semester. - 5.
-Each class will accommodate a maximum of 40 students and 3 classes will be run in parallel for an annual intake of 120.
+- 1. There are no pre-requisites for any of the courses and the table above shows a typical study plan of the proposed programme. - 2.
+There will be 3 semesters of 16 weeks each in a programme year. - 3.
+Each of the 9 courses will span over 15 teaching weeks and 1 examination week (3 weekly contact hours plus a 3-hour examination). - 4.
+Three courses will be offered in each semester. - 5.
+Each class will accommodate a maximum of 45 students and 2 classes will be run in parallel for an annual intake of 90.